 Following the success of the show, Smith set a goal of becoming the biggest movie star in the world by studying box office successes.
-He starred in a number of blockbuster films, earned a couple Oscar nominations, and he continues to act today, with a number of films coming up, including sequels to his previous hits, Hancock and Bad Boys.
+He starred in a number of blockbuster films, earned a couple Oscar nominations, and he continues to act today.

 Otherwise known as Uncle Phil on the show, James Avery was already an accomplished actor before NBC cast him.
 Avery was a Vietnam veteran who, after serving with the Navy, moved to San Diego, CA to write TV scripts and poetry.
 He voiced Shredder in the 1987 Teenage Mutant Ninja Turtles animated series.